 Minimum.
 The system deletes alarms that are older than the minimum value.
-If you select Not specified, the system deletes alarm recordings from channels that use the most storage space.
+If you select Automatic, the system deletes alarm recordings from channels that use the most storage space.

 Maximum.
 The system examines the alarm recordings daily and deletes those that are older than the maximum number of days.
-If you select Not specified, the recordings will be deleted only when the free space is not sufficient.
+If you select Automatic, the recordings will be deleted only when the free space is not sufficient.